redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 2. Return to node 3's SSH terminal and see what's happening.

-You lose node 2's SSH tab, node 2 goes down, the proxy returns to listening on node 1, and so do primary shards.
+You lose node 2's tab, the proxy and primary shards return to node 1.

-You may wonder why Redis Enterprise isn't using node 3 to run shards and listen on the proxy.
+You may wonder why your cluster isn't using node 3.
+Remember, you're using ***dense*** placement.

-You're using ***dense*** placement which keeps shards on as few nodes as possible with the proxy on the same node for shorter latency.

-You could delete the DB and create a new one with ***sparse*** placement and do the same experiments to see what happens.
+You could try the same steps with ***sparse*** placement and see what happens.

 ![](img/421-fail-node2-rladmin.png)